erikengervall/dockest/README.md

 If you don't see your idea listed, and you think it fits into the goals of this guide, do one of the following:

-* If your contribution is **minor**, such as a typo fix, open a pull request.
+- If your contribution is **minor**, such as a typo fix, open a pull request.
-* If your contribution is **major**, such as a new feature, start by opening an issue first.
+- If your contribution is **major**, such as a new feature, start by opening an issue first.
 That way, other people can weigh in on the discussion before you do any work.

 ## Acknowledgements

 Thanks to [Juan Lulkin](https://github.com/joaomilho) for the logo ❤️

+Thanks to [Laurin Quast](https://github.com/n1ru4l) for great ideas and contributions 💙

 ## License